I get it.

 Look, if you are having a difficult time managing your mind around this, please click on the link below.

-I am currently setting up free 30 minutes sessions to help you put your mind at ease.
+I am currently setting up free 45-minutes sessions to help you put your mind at ease.

 Please remember, to Love, Laugh and most of all Learn to Live Boldly

 If you enjoyed this blog post and would like to be notified when I release another one or open the doors to my Over Fifty, Feeling Fab, and Living Boldly program.
-Please click the link below to join my email list.
+Please click the link below to join my program or challenge.